junichi11/netbeans-color-codes-preview/README.md

 ## Multiple colors

 - Show top two colors in a sidebar if there are multiple colors in a line.
-- If you want to check all colors, please click a specific rectangular.
+- If you want to check all colors, please click a specific rectangle.
 They will be shown as a list.

 ## NOTE